r-siddiqi/Hofstadter/README.md

 # Potential Applications
 The code in this repository simulates some basic tight-binding hamiltonians specific to common 2D lattice types found in materials with the option to introduce on-site disorder or a uniform magnetic field.
 Modifications would need to be made in order to simulate specific 2D materials or account for more complicated/specific defects, a non-uniform magnetic field, or other complex systems.
 A non-exhaustive list of possible applications of this code is as follows:
-- Simulating graphene (and possibly twisted-bilayer graphene)
+- Simulating graphene (twisted-bilayer graphene)
 - Hyperbolic Circuit QED
+- Realizing the quantum hall effect in various moiré materials

 # Resources
 Here are some papers we referenced or loosely recreated the results of.
 You may also find them interesting or useful to read.